 The Airman and Family Readiness Center is your one-stop for information and referral and is the cornerstone of the Little Rock family support system.
 Staffed with a team of professionals with one goal -- to ensure your success!
 We offer over 300 workshops a year, 1,500 one-on-one appointment slots and annually sponsor seven base wide events.

-We serve active-duty military members from all services, Guard and Reserve members, retired military members and Department of Defense civilians.
+We serve Active-Duty military members from all services, Guard and Reserve members, retired military members and Department of Defense civilians.
 We also serve their family members.
 All services are free.
-Read our brochure for all of the programs we provide Team Little Rock.
+For more information please call (501) 987-2667.

 When families have personal financial difficulties or wish to be proactive and develop a family financial plan, the A&FRC is the place to go.
 Offers information, education, and personal counseling to help individuals and families maintain financial readiness/stability and achieve their financial goals.
 When leaders discover that members are having financial problems, the A&FRC should be their first resource.

 Offers programs/services designed to enhance the individual's knowledge, skills, and abilities to anticipate and meet challenges throughout various stages of the military family life cycle.
 Services include: one-on-one assessment counseling, crisis intervention, information and referrals, track and trend data, design activities based on identified needs/strengths of the community, Air Force 101/Heart Link for spouses new to the military and Key spouse Program.

 The A&FRC offers programs and services to help mitigate stress and challenges of moving to a new area.
 Up-to-date information on inbound/outbound locations to include schools and higher institutions education/technical training, housing, labor market, health care choices, recreation, and other pertinent topics.
 We provide training for new sponsors and collaborate with other base agencies to ensure families feel welcomed into their new community.